 The Conservation Area Statement was revised in December 1998 and provides a character appraisal for the area and guidance that should be followed when any development takes place.
 You can view the Conservation Area Statement by clicking on the link below.

 The 4C’s (Central Crawley CAAC) provides comments on planning applications that are submitted within Dyers Almshouses Conservation Area, High Street Conservation Area, St Peters Conservation Area, and the Sunnymead Flats Conservation Area.
-The group meets every two months at Crawley Town Hall If you would like to join, or get in touch with the CAAC then please e-mail .
+The group meets every two months at Crawley Town Hall If you would like to join, or get in touch with the CAAC then please email Forward Plans .

 tel: (01293) 438512